stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 plots.
 By default, :py:meth:`Data.plot_xy` uses the **pyplot.plot** function to produce linear scaler plots.
 There are a number of useful plotter functions that will work like this

-*   [pyplot.semilogx,pyplot.semilogy] These two plotting functions will produce log-linear plots, with semilogx making the x-axes the log one and semilogy the y-axis.
+*   [:py:func:`matplotlib.pyplot.semilogx`,:py:func:`matplotlib.pyplot.semilogy`] These two plotting functions will produce log-linear plots, with semilogx making the x-axes the log one and semilogy the y-axis.
-*   [pyplot.loglog] Liek the semi-log plots, this will produce a log-log plot.
+*   [:py:func:`matplotlib.pyplot.loglog`] Like the semi-log plots, this will produce a log-log plot.
-*   [pyplot.errorbar] this particularly useful plotting function will draw error bars.
+*   [:py:func:`matplotlib.pyplot.errorbar`] this particularly useful plotting function will draw error bars.
 The values for the error bars are passed as keyword arguments, *xerr* or *yerr*.
 In standard matplotlib, these can be numpy arrays or constants.
     :py:meth:`Data.plot_xy` extends this by intercepting these arguements and offering some short cuts::

          p.plot_xy(x,y,plotter=errorbar,yerr='dResistance',xerr=[5,'dTemp+'])